This article is an overview of the most common business structures for small to medium-sized businesses in Australia.

-Generally, it is therefore better to use other structures such as trusts to hold appreciating assets, and use a company to carry on the actual business.
-Separating valuable assets from a business is also prudent asset protection – it is not wise to unnecessarily expose valuable assets to risk of litigation.
+Generally, it is, therefore, better to use other structures such as trusts to hold appreciating assets and use a company to carry on the actual business.
+Separating valuable assets from a business is also prudent asset protection – it is not wise to unnecessarily expose valuable assets to the risk of litigation.

 Trusts evolved in England in response to representations for a Court of Chancery.
 This Court brought in a new doctrine of fairness called equity and established the concept of property being held on behalf of or on trust for someone (e.g. a child) until they could properly take possession of it themselves.

 The Court recognised that the ‘legal owner’ of an asset may have an obligation to hold and administer the asset for the benefit of another person – the ‘beneficiary’ or ‘equitable owner’.

 For there to be a validly enforceable trust, there are 4 essential elements: